btactic-oo/unlimited-onlyoffice-package-builder/README-BUILD-NEWER-VERSIONS.md

 .

 Release based on Github Actions which you can check in: [https://github.com/acmeoo/unlimited-onlyoffice-package-builder/actions](https://github.com/acmeoo/unlimited-onlyoffice-package-builder/actions) should end succesfully after about 2h30m build time.

+Check the new release at: [https://github.com/acmeoo/unlimited-onlyoffice-package-builder/releases](https://github.com/acmeoo/unlimited-onlyoffice-package-builder/releases).

+If you wanted to build in Github **you are done.**

 ## Words of wisdom